Good-Habits/good-habits-webapp/docs/infrastructure-decisions.md

 **Mithril** - routing, XHR out of the box, components, simple JS objects as a store.
 JSX can be enabled with a bit of configuration.
 Good deal.

+## App state

+Right now I am using regular JS object for this purpose.
+But as app grows, it might be a good idea to use something else.
+Probably not Redux, don't like the ceremonies with mapping state and dispatchers.
+Maybe MobX?

 ## Styleguide